How to Choose DC hipot test kit for transformers?

 Answer:

-As with any electrical measurement, as the signal tends to zero, the possible error in the reading will increase.
+As with any electrical measurement, as the signal approaches zero, the potential error in the reading increases.

-HI-pot measurements, by their very nature, are measuring very small currents.
+HI-pot measurements, by nature, monitor very small currents.

-An ideal transformer would give a HIPOT current reading of zero.
+An ideal transformer would display a HIPOT current reading of zero.

-It is a common misconception to think of these measurements as you would a more typical DCR reading of say 2 ohms, where you expect stability and repeatability.
+It is a common misconception to equate these measurements with a typical DCR reading of around 2 ohms, where stability and repeatability are expected.

-This could give you a range of readings for different test equipment, but that should still be well below the requirement requirement or your specified limits.
+This might result in varying readings across different test equipment, but they should still remain well below the required limits.

-A bad isolation (e.g., dead short, weak enamel between windings etc.) would give you excessive current readings greater than your limits or even a hard flash over / trip for genuine bad parts.
+Bad insulation (e.g., dead short, weak enamel between windings, etc.) would lead to excessive current readings that surpass your limits or potentially trigger a hard flashover/trip for genuinely faulty parts.

-It is therefore normal to get slightly different HPAC/HPDC on different AT Units in cases where the part under test is a good isolator, and the current measurement is inherently very small.
+Thus, obtaining slightly different HPAC/HPDC readings on various AT units is normal in cases where the part under test is a good insulator and the current measurement is exceedingly low.

 8.2) My AT gives error codes even if I reduce the HIPOT requested voltage.